yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 >  Note: Per [Non-Goals](#non-goals), access management is not within the scope of this KEP.
 ACLs, access policies, and credentialing should be handled out of band.
 Buckets may be configured to allow access for specific namespaces.

 ### Create
 Create covers creating a new bucket and/or granting access to an existing bucket.
-In both cases the custom resources (CRs) described above are instantiated.
+In both cases the custom resources described above are instantiated.

 "Greenfield" defines a new bucket created based on a user's [BucketRequest](#bucketrequest), and access granted to this bucket.
 “Brownfield” describes any case where the bucket already exists.
-This bucket is abstracted by a [Bucket](#Bucket) which has been instantiated.
+This bucket is abstracted by a [Bucket](#Bucket) instance.
 There can be multiple `BucketRequests` that bind to a single `Bucket`.

 > Note: COSI determines that a request is for a new bucket when an associated `Bucket` instance does not exist.
 Consider that `BucketRequest.bucketClassName` can be blank because COSI supports default bucket classes.
-Also, `BucketRequest.bucketName` can be filled in because the user wants a specific bucket name for their new bucket.
+Also, `BucketRequest.bucketInstanceName` is filled in for brownfield.

 Prep for brownfield:
 + admin creates a `Bucket` with most of the fields filled in.